ChickenProp/chickenprop.github.com/drafts/cliffs-notes-pttlos-part-1.md

 ```
 $$
 A ≡ \text{Beethoven and Berlioz never met.}\\
-B ≡ \text{Beethoven's music has a better sustained quality than that of
+B ≡ \text{Beethoven's music has a better sustained quality than that of}
-          Berlioz, although Berlioz at his best is the equal of anybody.}
+    \text{Berlioz, although Berlioz at his best is the equal of anybody.}
 $$
 ```